 As Graeme Dott battled his way to the Snooker Grand Prix Final against Tom Ford, his opponent was several times credited with improvements in mentality thanks to working with a ‘mind coach’.
 Less spoken of is Graeme's own struggle against depression (BBC article linked behind the image: image courtesy Wikipedia).
 In the closing stages, Tom came back to square the match until Graeme took on a difficult shot, fluked two reds and landed plum on the black for the frame.

 Snooker is unique in many respects, not least because the table plays too.
 Other ball games rely on straightforward laws of physics - whether you’re winding from the tee across turf or kicking a football to a team-mate, the ground doesn’t play one off against the other like the green baize does.
-You’ll often hear snooker commentators say that when the balls are with you, they’re with you, and when they’re against you, there’s nothing you can do.
-The table, as champion demigod Steve Davis has said, is very much a third player.
+You’ll often hear commentators say that when the balls are with you, they’re with you, and when they’re against you, there’s nothing you can do.
+The table, as Steve Davis said, is very much a third player.

 Kathy is the author of Quantumology.
-She met quantum mechanics in 1997 and pledged allegiance to its sources thereafter.
+She met up with quantum mechanics in 1997, pledging allegiance to its sources thereafter.
 These are her personal thoughts and testimonies.
-For professional testimonials please see Programmes.